 Navigating healthcare and health insurance in Austria can sometimes be daunting.
 We can help you find more about the ways to stay healthy.

-Austria has a statutory social security system; this means that you will be automatically covered by social insurance as soon as you start your PhD program or internship at IST Austria.
-IST will take the necessary steps to register you with the Austrian health insurance company (Österreichische Gesundheitskasse – ÖGK).
+Austria has a statutory social security system; this means that you will be automatically covered by social insurance as soon as you start your PhD program or scientific internship at ISTA.
+ISTA will take the necessary steps to register you with the Austrian health insurance company (Österreichische Gesundheitskasse – ÖGK).
 You will receive a social insurance number once you are registered.

 Social insurance is funded by social insurance contributions, which are paid both by the employer and the employee.
 Insurance contributions are calculated on the basis of the employee’s gross income.

 Social insurance in Austria covers:

 - pension insurance